How do different STDs affect your vaginal discharge?

 Below, we will cover three STDs that have recognisable effects on vaginal discharge.
 Please note that we will only be focusing on the changes in discharge that these STDs cause, but other symptoms may also occur when an infection is present.

-Symptoms of gonorrhea usually show within 2 to 14 days after exposure.
+Symptoms of gonorrhoea usually show within 2 to 14 days after exposure.
 However, some people may develop very mild symptoms or no symptoms at all.
 The symptoms of gonorrhea can be difficult to identify as they are similar to those of other bacterial infections, like yeast infections.

-Changes in discharge with Gonorrhea
+Changes in discharge with Gonorrhoea

 - Cloudy appearance